MicrosoftDocs/bing-docs/bing-docs/bing-image-search/image-insights.md

 ---
 title: Get image insights - Bing Image Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to use the Bing Image Search API to get more information about an image.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.assetid: 0BCD936E-D4C0-472D-AE40-F4B2AB6912D5
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: conceptual
-ms.date: 03/04/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---

 # Get image insights with the Bing Image Search API

 > [!IMPORTANT]
-> Instead of using the /images/details endpoint to get image insights, you should use [Visual Search](../bing-visual-search/overview.md) since it provides more comprehensive insights.
+> Instead of using the `/images/details` endpoint to get image insights, you should use [Bing Visual Search](../bing-visual-search/overview.md) since it provides more comprehensive insights.

 Each image includes an insights token that you can use to get information about the image.
 For example, you can get a collection of related images, web pages that include the image, or a list of merchants where you can buy the product shown in the image.

-To get insights about an image, capture the image's [imageInsightsToken](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-images-api-v7-reference#image-imageinsightstoken) token in the response.
+To get insights about an image, capture the image's [imageInsightsToken](reference/response-objects.md#image-imageinsightstoken) token in the response.

 ```json
 "value" : [{